-1.2.5 the Facilities: First Tranche have been transferred to the CMO/ManCo by way of the grant of a Long Leasehold Interest in the Facilities in a form acceptable to the latter (their approval of the form not to be unreasonably withheld) ....
+1.2.5 the Facilities: First Tranche have been transferred to the CMO/ManCo by way of the grant of a Long Leasehold Interest in the Facilities in a form acceptable to the latter (their approval of the form not to be unreasonably withheld)

-or
+or.

-particular paragraph 8.18) and as Quod states there much of it is not expected to be needed until much later than the triggers currently set.
+1.2.6 the Owners have served the CMO/ManCo with a form for the grant of a Long Leasehold Interest of the land on which the Facilities: First Tranche are located in a form previously approved by the CMO/ManCo or (in the event the CMO/ManCo has still not approved the same within 6 weeks of their being served with the form for the grant of a Long Leasehold Interest) in a form previously paragraph 8.18) and as Quod states there much of it is not expected to be needed until much later than the triggers currently set.
 In these circumstances, as set out in the Explanatory Statement (paragraph 8.29), 'Whilst the challenges of phased construction are acknowledged, for the sake of avoiding mothballed buildings with associated liability and costs, this community provision should be phased and elements delayed until they are needed.'
 In addition, there should be a clause added to ensure that public service leases will be confirmed prior to triggering the construction works and contracting.